A5/1: Description

 A GSM transmission is organised as sequences of bursts.
 In a typical channel and in one direction, one burst is sent every 4.615 milliseconds and contains 114 bits available for information.
 A5/1 is used to produce for each burst a 114 bit sequence of keystream which is XORed with the 114 bits prior to modulation.
 A5/1 is initialised using a 64-bit key together with a publicly known 22-bit frame number.
 Older fielded GSM implementations using Comp128v1 for key generation, had 10 of the key bits fixed at zero, resulting in an effective key length of 54 bits.
 This weakness was rectified with the introduction of Comp128v3 which yields proper 64 bits keys.
 When operating in GPRS / EDGE mode, higher bandwidth radio modulation allows for larger 348 bits frames, and A5/3 is then used in a stream cipher mode to maintain confidentiality.

 A5/1 is based around a combination of three linear-feedback shift registers (LFSRs) with irregular clocking.
 The three shift registers are specified as follows:

+These degrees were not chosen at random: since the degrees of the three registers are relatively prime, the period of this generator is the product of the periods of the three registers.
+Thus the period of A5/1 (before repetition) is 2^64 bits (2 to the power of 64).

 The bits are indexed with the least significant bit (LSB) as 0.

 The registers are clocked in a stop/go fashion using a majority rule.
 Each register has an associated clocking bit.
 At each cycle, the clocking bit of all three registers is examined and the majority bit is determined.
 A register is clocked if the clocking bit agrees with the majority bit.
 Hence at each step at least two or three registers are clocked, and each register steps with probability 3/4.